SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 ## Roadmap

-Coming in future updates:
+In progress:
 1. 2D atlas renderer and converter
 2. Agent individual navigation
-3. Control agent AI with BP nodes
+3. More trace shapes
-4. More trace shapes
+4. Network replication

 ## Leave a star if you find this project useful ;)